 Chablis is home to some of France’s best white wines.
-Here, you will find Domaine Long-Depaquit—a winery known for its award-winning wines made from 100% Chardonnay grapes.
+Here, you will find Domaine Long-Depaquit—a winery known for its award-winning wines from 100% Chardonnay grapes.
 Other vineyards include Jean-Marc Brocard and Domaine William Fèvre.
 You’ll also find plenty of restaurants serving local specialties like escargot and coq au vin.

 Chablis wines are renowned for their dryness, purity, crispness, and sophistication.
 The subsoil provides unparalleled character and personality to these wines.
-Furthermore, the ideal ripening conditions in a Chablis semi-continental climate allow for a perfect balance between sugar levels and acidity.
+Besides, the ideal ripening conditions in a Chablis semi-continental climate allow for a perfect balance between sugar levels and acidity.

 The vineyards are planted with Chardonnay grapes and are classified as Premier Cru.
 These Premier Cru vineyards are situated near the village of Chablis and cover 30 hectares of land.

 The Domaine Long-Depaquit winery produces white, red, and rosé wines.
 The white wines are made from 100% Chardonnay grapes and are aged in stainless steel tanks.
 The red wines are made from Pinot Noir grapes and are aged in French oak barrels.
 The rosé is made from a blend of the two grapes above.

 Domaine Long-Depaquit Chardonnays is consistently recognized for its quality.
 The Wine Enthusiast says their white wine has a creamy, buttery smoothness with hits of lemon and a resonating salty high note.

 The Château de Béru is a picturesque residence owned by the Counts of Béru since the 1600s.
 The vineyards boast a Renaissance porch, cellar, 16th-century sundial, and a 13th-century gate and tower.